Puneet-Shivanand/Geeni/README.md

 The 23andMe file must be a text file (*.txt) and completely unaltered by the user.

 Instructions

-Before using thi
-s application, ensure that you have an lxml parser installed on your computer.
+Before using this application, ensure that you have an lxml parser installed on your computer.
 If you have Python, you can install this parse from your command line with the command "pip install lxml".